rgwood/systemctl-tui/README.md

 ## Future Work

-This is a prototype hacked together in a weekend.
+This was thrown together in a weekend.
 It currently only supports read operations (so no stopping/starting services).
 More features to come.

 ## Credits